Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

 * React Native Flash Message - Functionality for toasts and other “in app” popup messaging

-* React Native Gesture Handling - ⚠️ May not be used - only used in a jest config.
-May be removed

 * React Native Keyboard Aware Scroll - Used for auto scrolling input screens when the current input leaves the view